ETCLabs/sACN/docs/pages/using_receiver.md

 DMX (NULL START code) packets.
 A value of 0 indicates "not sourced", meaning the source is not sending NULL START code data to that slot.
 Likewise, if less than 512 `0xdd` slots are received, then the slots beyond the last `0xdd` slot should also be treated as not sourced.
-Receivers which wish to implement the per-address priority extension should check for the `0xdd` start code and handle the data accordingly.
+Receivers which wish to implement the per-address priority extension should make sure that
+#SACN_ETC_PRIORITY_EXTENSION is set to 1, check for the `0xdd` start code, and handle the data
+accordingly.

 When implementing the per-address priority extension, the source PAP lost callback should be implemented to handle the condition where a source that was previously sending `0xdd` packets stops